 Again, one doesn’t know what happened behind the scenes in the off-season but the departure of Shaun Marsh ahead of the 2019/20 campaign was a slightly odd one.
 After years of hoping he didn’t get called up by Australia, they somehow let him leave for the Melbourne Renegades when he was finally out of the picture for his country.

-Hilton Cartwright was less of a loss and as hinted above, Michael Klinger just couldn’t replicate his form of yesteryear despite playing ok in the English T20 Blast.
+Hilton Cartwright (gone to the Stars) was less of a loss and as hinted above, Michael Klinger just couldn’t replicate his form of yesteryear despite playing ok in the English T20 Blast.
 His time at the Scorchers came to an inevitable end, the man himself calling it a day rather than waiting for Perth’s management to pull the plug.

 At least they made an excellent move in signing Fawad Ahmed.
 Ever since Brad Hogg went in search of a last big payday for the Renegades, they’ve lacked a classy spinner and Ahmed’s experience will be crucial.

-We know it won’t be AB de Villiers, who signed for the Brisbane Heat, but it might be Faf du Plessis who would be a natural replacement for Shaun Marsh and might fancy a new challenge in a league where he’s never played before.
-As their second overseas signing, an all-rounder would be the obvious pick with Cartwright and Willey gone.
+As for the second overseas spot, we know it won’t be AB de Villiers, who signed for the Brisbane Heat, but it might be Faf du Plessis who would be a natural replacement for Shaun Marsh and might fancy a new challenge in a league where he’s never played before.
+Alternatively , an all-rounder would be the obvious pick with Cartwright and Willey gone.

 Mitchell Marsh broke his hand punching a dressing room wall in mid-October after getting out for Western Australia but is out for ‘just’ six weeks meaning that if Australia coach and former Perth Scorchers coach Langer decides to forgive him- he’s since called him ‘an idiot’ over the incident- Marsh may yet be in the Test side.
 Hardly the ideal scenario to lose your skipper and best all-rounder before the season starts.
 Just one of many headaches for the Scorchers to solve.